Skip to content

 Type: string[] · Default: []

 Disables tools by name.
-Disabled tools are removed from the MCP tool list entirely — the AI client won’t see them and can’t invoke them.
+Disabled tools are removed from the MCP tool list entirely.
+The AI client won’t see them and can’t invoke them.

 Any registered tool name.
 The full list of tool names: